Excel templates for Scrum Product and Sprint Backlogs

 Unindent in Expression Blend

-posted on 14 February 2011 in programming
+posted on 14 February 2011 in engineering

 Unindenting in Expression Blend drove me mad, I just couldn’t get it to work.
 Today I figured out why.